oussema-dev/time-normalization/readme.md

 # Time normalization

-## Code support to a study investigating the effect of time normalization approaches on machinel learning classification performance
+## Code support to a study investigating the effect of time normalization approaches on machine learning classification performance

 ## Pre-requisites